-A few months, say 6 months after the weight loss surgery, most patients experience huge weight loss up to the second year.
+A few months, say 6-months after the weight loss surgery, most patients experience huge weight loss up to the second year.
 After this period, the weight loss curve starts diving because you have already lost the fats.
-Most people tend to give up recording their weight and measurements when the difference is not that big as it used to be.
-This can and usually makes most people give up on workouts and watching their diet and they finally hit a stall.
-Keeping track of your weight and measurements can help you break the stall since this shows you consistency even when the weight loss is minimal.
+Most people tend to give up recording their weight and measurements when the difference is not as big as it used to be.
+This can and usually makes most people give up on workouts and watching their diet, and they finally hit a stall.
+Keeping track of your weight and measurements can help you break the stall since this shows consistency even when the weight loss is minimal.

 - Go At Your Own Pace

-Even if two people weighing the same had the same weight loss surgery at the same time, their weight loss curve will be different because we all have different metabolic rates.
-Unfortunately, most weight loss surgery patients often fall into the trick of comparing their weight loss to other people.
-If for example, they tend to record lower weight loss compared to their friends, they lose hope and finally come to a stall.
-To break the stall, stop comparing yourself to other people and walk at your pace.
+Even if two people weighing the same had the same weight loss surgery at the same time, their weight loss curve would be different because we all have different metabolic rates.
+Unfortunately, most weight loss surgery patients often fall into the pattern of comparing their weight loss to others.
+If, for example, they tend to record lower weight loss compared to their friends, they lose hope and finally come to a stall.
+To break the stall, stop comparing yourself to others and walk at your pace.

 - Revisit Your Diet

-Most sugary and fatty foods such as fries are very tempting; you can easily slide back to eating them because after all, it is a little amount.
-Often, when you find yourself at a stall after a weight loss surgery, it is highly likely that you are taking something that is not recommended.
-If you have slowly been sliding back to an unhealthy lifestyle, it is the high time to take a U-turn to low carbs.
+Most sugary and fatty foods such as fries are very tempting; you can easily slide back to eating them because, after all, it is a small amount.
+Often, when you find yourself in a stall after a weight loss surgery, it is highly likely that you are taking something that is not recommended.
+This is when you need to ask yourself, why has my weight loss stalled?
+Are you doing something that is not healthy?
+If you have slowly been sliding back to an unhealthy lifestyle, it is high time to take a U-turn to low carbs.
 Replace such carbs with vegetables and proteins, as they will give you energy and roughage to make you feel fuller faster.

 - Get Enough Sleep

-Most metabolic processes take place when someone is asleep and this means that you tend to burn more calories while asleep.
-Lack of enough quality sleep will plunge you into depression, a time in which you do not lose any weight because the normal metabolic functions are also impacted.
-For maximum metabolism and burning of calories, have at least 8 hours of quality sleep.
-Even as you do this, you must also be observing your diet, living a healthy lifestyle, and working out.
+Most metabolic processes occur when someone is asleep, which means that you tend to burn more calories while asleep.
+Lack of enough quality sleep will plunge you into depression, a time in which you do not lose weight because the normal metabolic functions are also impacted.
+Have at least 8 hours of quality sleep for maximum metabolism and burning calories.
+Even as you do this, you must observe your diet, live a healthy lifestyle, and work out.

 - Seek Help

-Hitting a stall after a weight loss surgery is common with most patients so do not get discouraged.
-To avoid feeling alone and discouraged, get into a support group so that you can listen to similar experiences as well as get moral encouragement to move forward.
+Hitting a stall after a weight loss surgery is common with most patients, so do not get discouraged.
+To avoid feeling alone and discouraged, get into a support group so that you can listen to similar experiences and get moral encouragement to move forward.